BeyondMicroControl/AsciiCAD/docs/design.md

 Next to the ridgid but easy to match components, we need alongside, a more generic concept for a component, that does not rely on pre-defined outlooks of a component from a deterministic catalog.
 - A box is defined by double-line, and that line is always enclosing a rectangular area.
 - A box can have protrusions pointing inside or outside, as long as the entire rectangle outline is has a double line following the edges.
-- Optionally, a box can also contain a label obeying the same rules as for a component, with the only difference the label has to fit inside the enclosed rectangle.
-Since the role of boxes is not identified by a deterministic template (unlike components, where the shape defines component role and labels provide optional extra info), a box label has a higher determining factor as defines the role of the box, and some extra info if necessary.
-To leave ambiguity on the link between the box and its determining label, we chose by policy to validate
+- Optionally, a box can also contain a label obeying the same rules as for a component, with the only difference the label has to fit inside the enclosed rectangle of the box shape.
+- Since the identity or role of boxes is not defined by a deterministic shape (unlike components, where the shape defines component role and labels provide optional extra info), a box label fully identifies the box.
+In other words, a search query on a box is entirely based on its label, while a search query on a component is based on it's shape and optionally it's label.
+- Box labels and component labels together must not be unique, but we encourage the user to review and differentiate duplicate labels.
+- All box objects have a type property "BOX", which means we are not allowed to declare a catalog component with type "BOX".
+- A search query command on components or boxes can be implemented (*) like this:
+oASC.query({type:'MCU'})  // searching for all components (with type field = "MCU") oASC.query({type:'BOX'})  // searching for all boxes in the grid oASC.query({label:'ATTiny85'})  // search for all boxes or components with label "ATTiny85" oASC.query({label:'ATTiny85'},GREEN)  // search for all boxes or components with label "ATTiny85", and highlight them in GREEN (=enumerated color) oASC.query(null,RED) // search and highlight in RED all boxes and components on the grid

 ### Exterior Netline